Head of School

 In her years as a teacher, Tess has taught in a number of subject areas, yet she’s found her niche in the realm of science.
 She came to Virginia from New Jersey, but earned her B.S. degree in Environmental Biology from Wingate University in North Carolina where she was also a varsity swimmer.
 After earning a Master’s degree in Environmental Education and Conservation from Rowan University in NJ, Tess came to Seven Hills in 2008.
 She challenges herself to consistently find new and intriguing ways to teach science.
 She is a member of the National Science Teacher Association (NSTA) and attended their regional conference last fall in Richmond.

 Tess blends her aquatic, science and biology knowledge to full advantage as the River Day Coordinator for Seven Hills.
 River Days have long been one of Tess’ most beloved elements of the curriculum at Seven Hills, as they enable her to use the James River and its natural environment as her classroom.
 In the summer of 2016, Tess completed training with the James River Association Riverkeepers to help monitor the James River at the Robious Landing Park location.
 Tess’s energy and creativity is hard to match, which is why she was recently named as the Director of Student Activities.
 She will continue with her great work on River Days, but she will also help create and organize all the myriad field trips we have during the school year for the boys.
 When she’s not at school, you’ll find Tess coaching or swimming with youngsters at her community pool.
-In the fall of 2014, Tess successfully completed her first 10-mile open water swim and is training for another one for this fall.
+She’s done three 10-mile swims and various other long distances.
+In the summer of 2019, Tess completed (and won!) the 22.75 mile Jim Whelan Around the Island swim as a two-person relay.

 Phoenix Garden Coordinator

 Lee Bristow hails from the rural countryside just outside Petersburg, Virginia.
 He attended high school at Maggie L. Walker Governor’s School in Richmond and went on to earn a B.A. in Classical Studies from the College of William and Mary.
 After finishing college, Lee worked in a wide variety of fields, including geology, biology, and organic agriculture before being drawn to Seven Hills.
 Lee works with the students on cultivating the Phoenix Garden and also teaches in our experiential-learning curriculum on Fridays.
 As a swimmer, tennis and volleyball player, Lee came to develop a strong interest in the study of biomechanics.
 Perhaps that understanding of physical motion has led to his love of Afro-Cuban percussion and Middle Eastern music.
 Lee is an accomplished cook who is either outdoors or wishing he were.
-Lee lives in Richmond with his wife, Emily, and are expecting their first child in January.
+Lee lives in Richmond with his wife, Emily, and son, Acre.

 Head of Upper Program, Comparative Civics and Economics